EXEO EXEO Group,Inc Sustainability Website

 1.5°C scenario (scenario in which the necessary measures were taken to keep temperature rises to 1.5°C compared to pre-industrial levels)

-Type Climate change factor Impact on the Group Time line of impact*1 Level of impact*2 Key response measures
+Type Climate change factor Impact on the Group Timeline of impact*1 Level of impact*2 Key response measures

 2030 2050

-Risks Introduction of carbon tax
+Risks Introduction of the carbon tax

 • Increase in taxation such as instituting a carbon tax (taxed according to CO2 emissions from business activities)

-Medium / Long ▼▼10 -
+Medium / Long ▼8 ▼0

-• Shift to the use of renewable energy for the electric power used in business activities (switching to the renewable energy menu, purchasing renewable energy certificates, PPA, etc.), switching to eco-friendly cars
+• Shift to the use of renewable energy for the electric power used in business activities (Switching to the renewable energy menu, purchasing renewable energy certificates, PPA, etc.), switching to eco-friendly cars

 • Efforts to save energy in business activities (switching to LED lights, setting proper temperatures for air conditioners, promoting eco-driving, use of accelerants, etc.)